Best Things to Do in Switzerland in the Winter

 Montreux Noel should be top of your list of things to do in Switzerland in winter if you are visiting in the lead up to Christmas and love some Christmas spirit.

 This festival takes part in Montreux and its surrounds in the month leading up to Christmas.
-It’s easy to get to the centre of Montreux via train and you can walk to many of the attractions from there.
+It’s easy to get to the center of Montreux via train and you can walk to many of the attractions from there.

-The main event is the Christmas market – it spreads out along Lake Geneva and there are tons of stalls, food and drink.
+The main event is the Christmas market – it spreads out along Lake Geneva and there are tons of stalls, food, and drink.
 The best time to visit is in the evening when Santa also rides across the lake regularly – it makes for quite a sight!

 There are also many other attractions and events like celebrating a medieval Christmas at the UNESCO listed Chillon Castle, learning some new crafts (like candle making) at the Elves Village or eating a lot or having a hot drink at the Lumberjack Village.
 There is also a light show in the evenings at Fairmont le Montreux Palace.